* Djokovic takes first set with help of controversial point

 A distracted Murray then lost the next three points on unforced errors as Djokovic claimed the break and set.

-"I wasn't sure, from where I was standing, it was a very hard thing to see," said Murray.
-"I knew it was close.
-So that's why I went and asked Novak and he told me he was over the net.
+”I wasn’t sure, from where I was standing, it was a very hard thing to see,“ Murray said. ”I knew it was close.
+So that’s why I went and asked Novak and he told me he was over the net.
 That was it.

 ”(The chair umpire) said, ‘yes, he was over the net but he was in line with the net,’ so I didn’t really understand.

 “It maybe had a slight bearing on that game but I was still up a break in the second set.”
 (Editing by John O‘Brien)